Mvillarreal88/bellybutton-plotly-analysis/README.md

 ### Data set Analysis:

 We start by loading in the Belly Button Biodiversity dataset into a json.
-This will reveal a small handful of microb species were present in more than 70% of people.
+This will reveal a small handful of microbe species were present in more than 70% of people.

 ### Plotly steps: